razi-rais/microservices/workshop/readme.md

 #### Packaging Voting Application

-We start by packaging voting-app as a container container image.
+You start by packaging voting web application as a container image.
 This is a simple webapp so Dockerfile is very basic as shown below.
-Basically are using flask base image and then install redis pacakge.
-Finally, we copy the code files residing inside the ```voting-app``` directory to the ```app``` directory inside the container image (it will be created automatically if not exists alredy).
+Dockerfile is using flask base image and then installs a redis python pacakge.
+Finally, we copy the code files residing inside the ```voting-app``` directory to the ```app``` directory inside the container image (it will be created automatically if not exists already).

 ````
 FROM tiangolo/uwsgi-nginx-flask:python3.6